mralamdari/YOLO/README.md

 You can access YOLOv3: An Incremental Improvement article, here; https://arxiv.org/abs/1804.02767

-And also, you can learn about in this awsome website; https://pylessons.com/YOLOv3-introduction
+And also, you can learn about in this awesome website; https://pylessons.com/YOLOv3-introduction